spaceitup/checkout-android/README.rst

 Summary Page (Delayed Payment Submission)
 ===========

-When it is desired to show a summary page before a user makes the final charge, i.e. the summary page shows a product image, price and payment method.
-This can be achieved by implementing the preset flow supported by the Android SDK in three simple steps.
+Showing a summary page before a user makes the final charge (i.e. display the cart contents, final price, selected payment method etc.) can be achieved by implementing the Delayed Payment Submission flow supported by the Android SDK in three simple steps.
 Please see documentation at `optile.io <https://www.optile.io/opg#292155>`_ for more information about Delayed Payment Submission.

 1. Enable presetFirst
 ---------------------